VlachosGroup/PythonGroupAdditivity/README.rst

 properties of molecules predicted by the GA from those estimated via DFT.
-This package implements four group additivity schemes in six databases (See below) and will convert a molecule entered as a **S**\ implified **M**\ olecular-**I**\ nput **L**\ ine-**E**\ ntry **S**\ ystem (`SMILES`_) providing the constituent groups, their frequency of occurrence, and estimated thermodynamic properties for that molecule. pGrAdd also provides a general GA framework for implementing a custom group additivity scheme from your *ab initio*\  data and regression to groups.
+This package implements four group additivity schemes in six databases (See below) and will convert a molecule entered as a **S**\ implified **M**\ olecular-**I**\ nput **L**\ ine-**E**\ ntry **S**\ ystem (`SMILES`_) providing the constituent groups, their frequency of occurrence, and estimated thermodynamic properties for that molecule. pgradd also provides a general GA framework for implementing a custom group additivity scheme from your *ab initio*\  data and regression to groups.

 -  Benson's gas molecule group additivity (BensonGA)
 -  Salciccioli et al. (2012) adsorbate on Pt(111) group additivity scheme (SalciccioliGA2012)
 -  Gu et al. (2017) solvated adsorbate on Pt(111) group additivity scheme (GuSolventGA2017Aq, GuSolventGA2017Vac)
 -  Wittreich (2018) adsorbate on Pt(111).
-Subset of Gu et al. including only surface species, group values regressed with OLS/GLS (Maximum Likelihood) and DFT data processed with `pMuTT`_ (GRWSurface2018)
+Subset of Gu et al. including only surface species, group values regressed with OLS/GLS (Maximum Likelihood) and DFT data processed with `pmutt`_ (GRWSurface2018)
 -  Wittreich (2018) solvated adsorbate on Pt(111).
-Subset of Gu et al. including only surface species, group values regressed with OLS/GLS (Maximum Likelihood) and DFT data processed with `pMuTT`_ (GRWAqueous2018)
+Subset of Gu et al. including only surface species, group values regressed with OLS/GLS (Maximum Likelihood) and DFT data processed with `pmutt`_ (GRWAqueous2018)

 Developers
 ----------